-Ineffective or unsophisticated product management processes and procedures lead to wasted food across the supply chain – for example, 20% of unsold food at the retail level is due to handling errors.
+Ineffective or unsophisticated product management processes and procedures lead to wasted food across the supply chain – for example, more than 14% of unsold food at the retail level in 2022 was due to handling errors.
 The costs that result from it are generally borne by the businesses causing the waste – except when they are pushed downstream to other stakeholders, including consumers in the form of higher prices.
-While surplus food is generally lower in this action area, there are still opportunities for improvement.
+And better management of product can also help extend its freshness and usability for those downstream recipients.

 Refining product management should result in less over-purchasing, directly saving those businesses that implement solutions in this action area.
 As such, Corporate Finance and Spending can cover nearly two-thirds of the funding related to adopting solutions (paying solution providers) or developing internal capabilities.
 The next largest component comes from Venture Capital, which can fund continued innovation.